 Microsoft, FBI and Interpol team up to eliminate the Dorkbot botnet

-News from our Virus Repair Team: Before we start, some of you may want to ask “What is a botnet?”.
+News from our Virus tech Team: Before we start, some of you may want to ask “What is a botnet?”.
 Well, whenever a malicious code is installed on a remote victim by the ways of phishing or exploiting software vulnerabilities, the victim’s machine becomes a “zombie”.
 A collection of such zombies in a network is called a botnet.

 Discovered in 2011, the Win32/Dorkbot malware has spread to over a million Windows PCs worldwide.
 During the last six months alone it had been infecting over 100,000 machines a month.
-Microsoft announced on Wednesday they had teamed up to enact a coordinated virus repair campaign to disrupt the botnet.
+Microsoft announced on Wednesday they had teamed up to enact a coordinated virus tech campaign to disrupt the botnet.

 The malware has been spread via a number of routes including USB drives, IM clients, Social Networks, Email and Drive-by downloads.
 Its primary aim was to steal online user credentials and any information that can personally identify you.
 It is also able to install yet more malware to your PC from command and control servers.